 1. I like using red potatoes.
 They have a nice flavor, and a bit of a heavier consistency.
 Use gold or russet for a fluffier texture.

-2. The garlic is optional, but add a lot of flavor.
+2. The garlic is optional, but adds a lot of flavor.
 Use less than 3 cloves if you don't like a strong garlic flavor.
+Or use a half teaspoon of garlic powder.

 *If you increase the amount of potatoes, also increase the amount of all ingredients except garlic (use 4 cloves), including broth.

-Resources to make Instant Pot Creamy Mashed Potatoes recipe and more
+Resources to Make Instant Pot Mashed Potatoes Recipe

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.